domanchi/devtools/README.md

 ### Installation
 #### /configs
-Just override your existing config files with these ones. 'nuf said.
+Just override (or merge) your existing config files with these ones. 'nuf said.

 #### /scripts
 Within your `~/.bash_profile`, include the following line: